AFresnedo/Ill-Pick-Back/README.md

 --- | --- | ---
 POST | /auth/signup | Adds new user to user database POST | /auth/login | Authenticates login details
-POST | /auth/me/from/token | Checks if token is present on browser refresh
+POST | /auth/me/from/token | Update user data

 ## Still To Do
 * Make detailed and user-friendly alerts for error/success messages